Alzheimer’s, Spectators, and the Caregiver in the Crossfire

 My job is to:

-• improvise when her current brain and old stories collide.
+improvise when her current thinking and old memories collide.

 The spectators don’t see that.
 They don’t ask.
-But they’re quick to judge.
+They’re quick to judge from a distance.

 “Until you treat us like family, we will not…”